* Edoxaban matches warfarin with less bleeding in study

-The Japanese drugmaker hopes the finding will help it take on rivals including Bayer, Johnson & Johnson, Pfizer and Bristol-Myers Squibb in a growing market for novel pills to prevent blood clots, especially as the drug appears to work best in sicker patients.
+The Japanese drugmaker hopes the finding will help it take on rivals including Bayer, Johnson & Johnson, Pfizer and Bristol-Myers Squibb in a growing market for novel pills to prevent blood clots.

-Industry analysts believe modern blood thinners to replace warfarin could generate sales of more than $10 billion a year.
+Industry analysts believe that modern blood thinners to replace warfarin could generate annual sales of more than $10 billion a year.

-Daiichi's once-a-day drug, however, is the fourth new oral anticoagulant and doctors at the European Society of Cardiology congress, where the data were unveiled on Sunday, said it remained to be seen if it had an edge over competitors.
+Daiichi’s drug, however, is the fourth new oral anticoagulant and doctors at the European Society of Cardiology congress, where the data were unveiled on Sunday, said it was not clear the once-daily pill had an edge over competitors.

 “I‘m uncertain as to the degree to which it moves the needle forward,” said Dr. Patrick O‘Gara of Boston’s Brigham and Women’s Hospital, who is also president-elect of the American College of Cardiology.

-He wanted to see how the new medicine, known as edoxaban, performed once it was used more widely by doctors, while other cardiologists said price would be an important factor in weighing up the competing therapies.
+He wants to see how the new medicine, known as edoxaban, performs once it is used more widely by doctors, while other cardiologists said price would be an important factor in weighing up the competing therapies.

 The 60-year-old anticoagulant warfarin - originally developed as rat poison - is effective in preventing clots but is notoriously difficult to use because it requires careful monitoring of patients’ blood levels and dose adjustments.